xeXistenZx/Recovering-bricked-Dlink-500T-with-Adam2-bootloader/README.md

 ### Special mention

 A huge thank you to **AliExpress** for making USB-to-serial adapters available for under £1 each.
-The exact hero of this recovery was a **CP2102** from a lot of 3 (PL2303HX + CP2102 + CH340G) purchased for £2.60 — approximately **£0.864 per adapter** including free shipping.

 Some may call that being scammed.
-We call it the best £0.864 ever spent. 😄
+We call it the best £0.86 ever spent. 😄

 Without these incredibly cheap little devices, hardware recovery projects like this would require expensive professional equipment.
 The democratisation of embedded hardware hacking is real — anyone can now talk to a bootloader for less than the price of a coffee! ☕